-Not long ago, Moroccan-Israeli poet Mois Benarroch asked me to translate his 2015 novella about a Sephardic writer seeking his roots and recalling a lost past.
-A 2018 revision of that translation is now available as an ebook.
-(The paperback is still the old version.)
+Not long ago, the Moroccan-Israeli poet Mois Benarroch asked me to translate his 2015 novella about a Sephardic writer seeking his roots and recalling a lost past.
+A 2018 revision of that translation is now available.

 Though it's from another publisher, it will appeal to some readers of the Between Wanderings Collection:

 Reeling from the deaths of two loved ones, an Israeli writer travels to Spain—his ancestors' homeland—for a conference of Sephardic Jews.
 In Seville, he finds a scarf that comforts him for thirteen days.
 Then, just as suddenly, it vanishes in Madrid.
 The scarf becomes a symbol of loss: of goodbyes to things and people.